StockNews.com Begins Coverage on Acme United (NYSEAMERICAN:ACU)

-StockNews.com began coverage on shares of Acme United (NYSEAMERICAN:ACU – Get Rating) in a research report released on Saturday morning.
+StockNews.com assumed coverage on shares of Acme United (NYSEAMERICAN:ACU – Get Rating) in a research report report published on Monday.
 The firm issued a hold rating on the stock.

-Acme United (NYSEAMERICAN:ACU – Get Rating) last posted its quarterly earnings results on Friday, April 22nd.
-The company reported $0.22 earnings per share for the quarter, missing analysts’ consensus estimates of $0.65 by ($0.43).
+Acme United (NYSEAMERICAN:ACU – Get Rating) last announced its earnings results on Friday, April 22nd.
+The company reported $0.22 EPS for the quarter, missing the consensus estimate of $0.65 by ($0.43).
+The business had revenue of $43.33 million for the quarter.
 Acme United had a net margin of 7.54% and a return on equity of 19.21%.
-The business had revenue of $43.33 million during the quarter.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-State Street Corp increased its position in Acme United by 16.6% during the 1st quarter.
-State Street Corp now owns 8,195 shares of the company’s stock worth $278,000 after buying an additional 1,165 shares during the period.
-Acadian Asset Management LLC increased its position in Acme United by 7.5% during the 1st quarter.
-Acadian Asset Management LLC now owns 19,874 shares of the company’s stock worth $669,000 after buying an additional 1,381 shares during the period.
-Diamond Hill Capital Management Inc. increased its position in Acme United by 17.6% during the 1st quarter.
-Diamond Hill Capital Management Inc. now owns 9,041 shares of the company’s stock worth $305,000 after buying an additional 1,350 shares during the period.
-Capital Management Corp VA increased its position in Acme United by 4.8% during the 1st quarter.
-Capital Management Corp VA now owns 487,400 shares of the company’s stock worth $16,450,000 after buying an additional 22,220 shares during the period.
-Finally, Ridgewood Investments LLC increased its position in Acme United by 5.2% during the 1st quarter.
-Ridgewood Investments LLC now owns 24,192 shares of the company’s stock worth $816,000 after buying an additional 1,193 shares during the period.
+Large investors have recently made changes to their positions in the business.
+Renaissance Technologies LLC boosted its holdings in Acme United by 4.3% in the third quarter.
+Renaissance Technologies LLC now owns 187,695 shares of the company’s stock worth $6,145,000 after acquiring an additional 7,800 shares in the last quarter.
+Advisor Group Holdings Inc. raised its stake in shares of Acme United by 64.4% in the third quarter.
+Advisor Group Holdings Inc. now owns 2,785 shares of the company’s stock worth $91,000 after purchasing an additional 1,091 shares during the last quarter.
+Ridgewood Investments LLC raised its stake in shares of Acme United by 94.5% in the fourth quarter.
+Ridgewood Investments LLC now owns 22,999 shares of the company’s stock worth $775,000 after purchasing an additional 11,174 shares during the last quarter.
+Dimensional Fund Advisors LP raised its stake in shares of Acme United by 0.9% in the third quarter.
+Dimensional Fund Advisors LP now owns 178,290 shares of the company’s stock worth $5,837,000 after purchasing an additional 1,671 shares during the last quarter.
+Finally, BlackRock Inc. raised its stake in shares of Acme United by 443.2% in the third quarter.
+BlackRock Inc. now owns 6,545 shares of the company’s stock worth $214,000 after purchasing an additional 5,340 shares during the last quarter.
 Institutional investors and hedge funds own 59.98% of the company’s stock.

 Acme United Corporation supplies first aid and safety, cutting, sharpening, and measuring products to the school, home, office, hardware, sporting goods, and industrial markets in the United States, Canada, Europe, and internationally.
 The company offers scissors, shears, knives, rulers, pencil sharpeners, paper trimmers, safety cutters, lettering products, glue guns, and other craft products under the Westcott brand name; and cutting tools under the Clauss brand.